Can I see everything that is available with just one agent?

 Unless you have specifically arranged otherwise, by entering into a 'buyer agency' contract with your agent, you should assume that they are working, directly or indirectly, for the owners whose property they are showing you.
 They are, however, obligated not to misrepresent the facts regarding any property, insofar as they know them.

 What can overseas buyers buy?

 Houses are defined as eligible for sale to non-Bermudians by virtue of their assessed annual rental value (or 'ARV') exceeding a limit stipulated by the Bermuda Government.
-The minimum ARV to qualify a single family home for this market is $126,000, and $25,800 for a condo.
+The minimum ARV to qualify a single family home for this market is $126,000 and a Property within a designated resort development.

 This value is periodically reevaluated by the Bermuda Government, along with an island wide assessment of ARVs (last done in 2009 and 2015).

 note: For Overseas Buyers who are not Permanent Resident Certificate holders - PRCs

 What is the license fee for Overseas Buyers?